rohangaikwad/animate-io/readme.md

   1. Observe when a desired HTML Element scrolls in & out of the viewport.
   1. Add & remove user defined class names from a HTML Element as it scrolls in & out of the viewport.
   1. Lazily add custom attributes once the HTML Element becomes visible in the viewport.
-  1. Transform CSS properties on page scroll like parallax effects.
+  1. Animate/Transform CSS properties on page scroll (Example: Parallax effect).

 &nbsp;